raito-io/raito-io.github.io/docs/guides/aws_sync_with_cloud.md

 * `Data source description`.
 Accompany your data source with a meaningful description.
 * `Connection method`.
 Select whether you want to use the Raito hosted cloud version of the CLI or one managed by yourself, which is recommended.
 In this example we indeed select 'CLI'.

-When you created an organization identity store, you need to link the previously created IS with the newly created data source.
+If you created an organization identity store, you need to link the previously created IS with the newly created data source.
 Navigate to the newly created data source.
-In the menu you can open on the right top of the page, you should see the ability to `Link to indeitity stores`.
+In the action menu (clicking the 3 dots on the top right), you should see the ability to `Link to identity stores`.
-Add the aws organization identity store and apply the changes.
+Add the AWS organization identity store you created in the section before and apply the changes.

 ## AWS credentials

 To connect to AWS, you need to provide the Raito CLI with the necessary credentials.
-The AWS account connector requires at credentials to the account where you want to sync S3/glue.
+The AWS Account connector requires credentials to the account containing the S3 resources you want to manage access to.
 Preferably you create a new profile in your `~/.aws/credentials` file.
 More information can be found [here](https://docs.aws.amazon.com/cli/v1/userguide/cli-configure-files.html){:target="_blank"}

 Ensure the policy defined on the [AWS Account connector](/docs/cli/connectors/aws/account#AWS-Credentials) is attached to the role/user.

 When using the optional AWS organization sync, credentials to the master account are required.
-Those credentials should be available by using another profile The following policy should be attached to the user/role connecting to the master account:
+Those credentials should be available by using another profile.
+The following policy should be attached to the user/role connecting to the master account of your organization:

 {% raw %}
 ```json